A stock that deserves closer examination: Big Lots Inc. (BIG)

-In Tuesday’s session, Big Lots Inc. (NYSE:BIG) marked $21.28 per share, down from $21.39 in the previous session.
-While Big Lots Inc. has underperformed by -0.51%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BIG fell by -55.48%, with highs and lows ranging from $52.09 to $18.16, whereas the simple moving average fell by -35.87% in the last 200 days.
+In Monday’s session, Big Lots Inc. (NYSE:BIG) marked $23.55 per share, up from $22.96 in the previous session.
+While Big Lots Inc. has overperformed by 2.57%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BIG fell by -48.78%, with highs and lows ranging from $52.09 to $18.16, whereas the simple moving average fell by -27.93% in the last 200 days.

 Lithium Stocks In The Spotlight